mjg123/node-multilang-chat/README.md

 http://localhost:1337?lang=es

-should give you the idea
+should give you the idea.
+Only supports `en` and `es` as languages at the moment.